 From there, the package offers three cooking options: steam, broil, and bake.
 Steam is the preferred method, and it involves filling a large pot of water 3/4″ deep, heating it to a boil, placing the thawed crab it in a steam basket, covering it, and steaming it for about 4 minutes.
 Broiling involves placing thawed crab on a broiler rack for 4-5 minutes, while baking involves preheating the oven to 400 degrees and placing thawed crab on a baking sheet and cooking for 4-7 minutes.

 We didn’t use any of those three methods, though.
 We have, for years, boiled our crab legs, and that’s what we did here.
 We often use a Dutch oven for smaller amounts of crab or a stock pot for larger amounts, although if you go this route you’ll need to allot some time, as it takes a while for the water to come to a boil.
 We filled a pot with water and some salt, brought it to a boil, then cooked the crab for about 4-5 minutes before pulling it out with tongs.
 We served the crab with melted salted butter.

-We tried out three full packs of Aldi’s crab legs, and all three were sensational.
+We tried out multiple packs of Aldi’s crab legs both in 2017 and 2019, and all of them were sensational.
 The legs were on the larger end of snow crab legs I’ve purchased — not quite king crab, but nicely sized anyway — and the meat was tender and tasty.
 If I hadn’t known they were from Aldi I wouldn’t have been able to detect any difference, and in fact they were better than some of the lots I’ve gotten from my local traditional grocery store.